HYF-Class20/agile-development-group5-loruki/planning/retrospective.md

 ## What parts of your plan went as expected?

-- daily Slack meetings weent as planned
+- daily Slack meetings went as planned

 ## What parts of your plan did not work out?